Pembroke Theft Crime Lawyer

 - Theft by deception

-Georgia law provides for misdemeanor or felony theft charges, depending on the value of the stolen property and the details of the offense.
-For instance, shoplifting items valued at under $500 may be charged as a misdemeanor, while thefts exceeding $500 may lead to felony charges.
+Georgia law provides for misdemeanor or felony theft charges depending on the value of the stolen property and the details of the offense.
+Petty theft involving items valued at under $500 may be charged as a misdemeanor, while theft exceeding $1,500 is charged as a felony in Georgia, leading to harsher penalties.
+For example, shoplifting items valued at under $500 may be charged as a misdemeanor, while thefts exceeding $500 may lead to felony charges.

 Georgia Bureau of Investigation data showed Bryan County reported more than 300 offenses related to theft in 2023, including burglary and larceny.
 Our team at Jarrett Maillet J.D., P.C., understands prosecutorial tactics for these charges in the Pembroke, GA Municipal Court.
 We can develop strategies that confront all individual allegations.